-"There are no significant bugs in our released software that any significant number of users want fixed." -- Bill Gates in 1995
+"There are no significant bugs in our released software that any significant number of users want fixed."

 Crash Reports

 - In use since the mid 1990s - Stack trace, memory address, details about host configuration, ... - Advantage: fast and easy - Limitations: - Crashes don't always occur "near" the defect - Hard to tell which crashes correspond to the same bug